BernardoCerqueira/leo-website/README.md

 # leo-website
- This is a solo project in which I created a webpage for my father!
+ This is a solo project in which I created a desktop webpage for my father!
+ Made with HTML5 + CSS3.